AfterThreeYears/blog/docs/React中的调度算法.md

           isMessageLoopRunning = false;
           scheduledHostCallback = null;
         } else {
-          // If there's more work, schedule the next message event at the end port.postMessage(null);
+          port.postMessage(null);
         }
       } catch (error) {
-        // If a scheduler task throws, exit the current browser task so the port.postMessage(null);
+        port.postMessage(null);
         throw error;
       }
     } else {
       isMessageLoopRunning = false;
     }
-    // Yielding to the browser will give it a chance to paint, so we can needsPaint = false;
   };

   const channel = new MessageChannel();